 Pizza!
 Calorie BOMB!
 Should’ve got the salad…

-I’ve learned other things too – like, when I was in my earlier college years and I thought (stressed, analyzed, obsessed!) that all the parts of myself had to fit perfectly with the other parts of me.
+Other things have emerged for me to.
+I used to stress, analyze, and obsess that my personality should be straightforward and streamlined.
+Every part of me had to fit perfectly with the other parts of me.
 I thought that I was either high strung or laid back and was confused at the notion of being both.
 Which I believe I actually am.
 Both.
 High stung and laid back.
+Depending on so many factors; who I’m with, what time of day it is, if I’m hungry or not..

-But now, I would say it doesn’t matter so much.
-(Mostly because I have a boyfriend and don’t have to think about that anymore;) Of course, I still have random ….loopholes in my personality – like why am I so neurotic in my relationship but pretty chill in my friendships?
+I still have perplexing loopholes in my personality… like why am I so neurotic in my relationship but pretty chill in my friendships?
 Or why do I love socializing and taking control of making plans but get completely worn out and stressed when doing so?
-But basically, I’ve come to the conclusion that it is because… I. Just.
-Do.
+But basically, I’ve come to the conclusion that it’s just because I do. *insert shrug*

 It is who I am and who am I to question it?

 Every year, the less important stuff melts away.
-Just like they tell you when you’re younger, the petty stuff matters less the older you get.
+Just like they tell you when you’re younger.

 Until next time…